chromedp/chromedp-proxy/README.md

 # About chromedp-proxy

-`chromedp-proxy` is a simple command-line tool to proxy and log [Chrome Debugging Protocol][devtools-protocol] sessions sent from a CDP client to a CDP browser session. `chromedp-proxy` captures and (by default) logs all of the WebSocket messages sent during a CDP session between a remote and local endpoint, and can be used to expose a CDP browser listening on localhost to a
+`chromedp-proxy` is a simple command-line tool to proxy and log [Chrome DevTools Protocol][devtools-protocol] sessions sent from a CDP client to a CDP browser session. `chromedp-proxy` captures and (by default) logs all of the WebSocket messages sent during a CDP session between a remote and local endpoint, and can be used to expose a CDP browser listening on localhost to a